dnvkv/iskra/README.md

 Channel is synchronization primitive used for communications between coroutines.
 Basically a channel is blocking timed queue, but instead of blocking threads it suspends fibers.

-Channel is parameterized with a type of it's element, so it has to provided during initialization.
+Channel is parameterized with a type of it's element, so it has to be provided during initialization.
 Default channel is unbound, which means its size is not limited, so it potentially infinite.

 ```ruby
 channel = Iskra::Channel[String].new